Kāhala, Hawaii: History

-1964 - Kahala Hilton Hotel was built even though there was much opposition from the local residents.
+In 1964, Kahala Hilton Hotel was built even though there was much opposition from the local residents.

-1986 - Homeowners in Kahala were finally able to buy their land from the Bishop Estate, and no longer had to lease their property.
+By 1986, homeowners in Kahala were finally able to buy their land from the Bishop Estate, and no longer had to lease their property.

-1980s - Genshiro Kawamoto, a billionaire from Japan, bought 31 lots in Kahala.
-Instead of living in them, he demolished them, let them sit vacantly, or turned them into the Kahala Avenue Mission.
+In the 1980s, Japanese businessman Genshiro Kawamoto bought 31 lots in Kahala.
+Instead of living in them, he demolished them, let them sit vacant, and turned some properties into the Kahala Avenue Mission.
 His presence in Kahala created lots of problems within the community, but in 2013, he sold all his Kahala properties to a local real estate and investment company.